High Altitude Food Preparation

 Angel Food and Sponge Cakes

 The leavening gas for these is largely air.
-Do not beat too much air into the eggs.
-Beat egg whites only until they form peaks that fall over - not stiff and dry, which will cause collapse of cells.
+Beat egg whites only until they form shiny peaks that droop slightly - not stiff and dry, which will cause collapse of cells.
 Strengthen cell structure by using less sugar and more flour, and a higher baking temperature.

 Adjustments usually take the form of strengthening the cell walls of the cake by adding all-purpose flour and liquid.
 Suggestions for high-altitude adjustments are provided on most cake mix boxes.